-That warming increase growth and development rates but reduces maximum or adult size is well known from experimental studies, although the underlying mechanism of the temperature-size rule (TSR) is poorly understood.
+That warming increases growth and development rates but reduces maximum or adult size is well known from experimental studies, also referred to as the temperature-size rule (TSR).
+However, the mechanisms underlying the TSR remain poorly understood.
 Pütter-type growth models, including the von Bertalanffy growth equation (VBGE), predict that the asymptotic size declines with warming if the ratio of the coefficients for energy gains and losses declines (H/K in Eq.
 7) (Pauly & Cheung 2018b).
 However, the assumptions underlying the VBGE were recently questioned because of the lack of empirical basis for the scaling exponents and the effects of those on the predicted effects of temperature on asymptotic size (Lefevre et al. 2017b; Marshall & White 2019b).
 Specifically, the allometric exponent of energy gains (a) is assumed to be smaller than that of energetic costs (b) (Eq.
 7).
 This is based on the assumption that anabolism scales with the same power as surfaces to volumes (a=2/3) and catabolism, or maintenance metabolism, is proportional to body mass (b=1) (von Bertalanffy 1957; Pauly & Cheung 2018a).
 However, maintenance costs are commonly thought to instead be proportional to standard metabolic rate, which in turn often is proportional to intake rates at the interspecific level (Brown et al. 2004; Lefevre et al. 2017a; Marshall & White 2019b).
-This leads to a≈b, resulting in unrealistic growth trajectories and temperature dependences of growth dynamics (Lefevre et al. 2017a; Marshall & White 2019b).
-However, similar to how the existence of large fishes in tropical waters does not invalidate the hypothesis that old individuals of large bodied fish may reach smaller sizes with warming, interspecific parameters cannot reject or support these model predictions on growth.
+This leads to a≈b, resulting in unrealistic growth trajectories and temperature dependences of growth dynamics in the VBGE (Lefevre et al. 2017a; Marshall & White 2019b).
+However, similar to how the existence of large fishes in tropical waters does not invalidate the hypothesis that old individuals of large bodied fish may reach smaller sizes with warming, interspecific scaling parameters cannot reject or support these model predictions on growth within species.
 We show that the average intraspecific whole-organism mass scaling exponent of metabolism is larger than that of maximum consumption, i.e., the inequality a<b holds at the intraspecific level.
 This implies that on average within species of fish, energetic costs increase faster with body mass than gains (all else equal).
-Importantly, when accounting for this difference in the exponents, and the unimodal thermal response of consumption, the thermal response of net energy gain is characterized by the optimum temperature being a function of size (Morita et al. 2010).
+Importantly, when accounting for this difference in the exponents, and the unimodal thermal response of consumption, the thermal response of net energy gain is characterized by the optimum temperature being a function of body size (Morita et al. 2010).
 Therefore, also empirically derived intraspecific parameterizations of simple growth models result in predictions in line with the TSR when using intraspecific data.
-However, in this case via declines in optimum growth temperatures over ontogeny rather than changes in the asymptote directly.
+However, in this case via declines in optimum growth temperatures over ontogeny rather than changes in the asymptotic size.